Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

 To run this project, I recommend using Jupyter Notebook.
 You can run the notebook by opening the `project.ipynb` file in Jupyter Notebook.

+## Personal Notes

+Firstly, I want to point out that this is my first Data Science project.
+I am really happy with the results.
+I have learned a lot about the Python programming language and the Jupyter Notebook environment.
+I also want to point out that this is not a data interpretation project.
+This is a project that focuses on the use of Python and Jupyter Notebook to analyze a dataset.

+## Contributing

+With the previous in mind, I am not looking for contributions to this project.
+I will accept suggestions and minor fixes, but I will not accept any major changes.

+This is a finished project.